Deerwalker

 By that measure, we are ancient indeed.

 Also as part of the lineage back to ancestors still deeply connected to the earth, their environment and other beings.
 Living as part of nature, not outside it.
 We don’t even have to go back that far to find them.
-Of course there are people
+Of course there are people3 still connected in that way, but sadly they’re the minority.

 My thoughts go to things described as “the old ways” and how they still show up in my life.
 Example: what some call superstition.